Signature Theatre Company

-Signature Theatre Company is an American theatre based in Manhattan, New York.
-It was founded in 1991 by James Houghton and is now led by Artistic Director Paige Evans.
+Signature Theatre Company is a nonprofit Off Broadway theatre company located on West 42nd Street in New York City.
+It was founded in 1991 by James Houghton and is now led by Artistic Director Emily Shooltz.
 Signature is known for their season-long focus on one artist's work.
 It has been located in the Pershing Square Signature Center since 2012.

 About

 Signature has presented entire seasons of the work of Edward Albee, Lee Blessing, David Henry Hwang, Horton Foote, María Irene Fornés, Athol Fugard, John Guare, Bill Irwin, Adrienne Kennedy, Romulus Linney, Charles Mee, Arthur Miller, Sam Shepard, Paula Vogel, August Wilson, Lanford Wilson, A. R. Gurney, Naomi Wallace and a season celebrating the historic Negro Ensemble Company.

 Among its programs are the Residency One Program, celebrating a single playwright with multiple productions over the course of a year, and Legacy Program, which brings those playwrights back for additional productions.
 Signature also introduced Residency Five, a program that will feature early- and mid-career playwrights and guarantee them three full productions over the course of a five-year residency.
 In honor of its 20th anniversary, Signature launched a subsidized ticketing initiative designed to improve Off Broadway accessibility.

 Signature, its productions and its resident writers have been recognized with a Pulitzer Prize, a 2014 Regional Theatre Tony Award, eleven Lucille Lortel Awards, fifteen Obie Awards, five Drama Desk Awards, and thirty-two AUDELCO Awards.
 The National Theatre Conference recognized the company as the 2003 Outstanding National Theatre of the Year.